ewfx/gaipl-a-h-o-t/README.md

 ## 🎯 Introduction
 A brief overview of your project and its purpose.
 Mention which problem statement are your attempting to solve.
 Keep it concise and engaging.

-Integrated Platform Environment Automation.
+1. Integrated Platform Environment Automation.
-Proposing a solution where the current manual effort will be automated using GenAI, Agentic systems
+2. Proposing a solution where the current manual effort will be automated using GenAI and Agentic systems

 ## Initial commit